distributed-system-analysis/pbench/docs/API/metadata.md

 The exception is `server.deletion`, which is a time after which the Pbench Server may choose to delete the dataset.
-This is computed when a dataset is received based on user profile preferances and server configuration; but it can be modified by the owner of the dataset, as long as the new timestamp remains within the maximum allowed server data retention period.
+This is computed when a dataset is received based on user profile preferences and server configuration; but it can be modified by the owner of the dataset, as long as the new timestamp remains within the maximum allowed server data retention period.